Ayelet Nahmias-Verbin: Biography

-Legal and political career

 In 1991 she joined the Labor Party, and later became assistant legal advisor to Prime Minister Yitzhak Rabin.
 After Rabin was assassinated in 1995 she became chair of Tavlit, an irrigation company.

 She placed 22nd on the Zionist Union list (an alliance of Labor and Hatnuah) for the 2015 Knesset elections, and was elected to the Knesset as the alliance won 24 seats.
 She did not contest the April 2019 elections and lost her seat.